 In the past few years, major advances in hearing aid technology have led to huge improvements in the quality and effectiveness of hearing aids.
 Nowadays, digital hearing aids actually include a small computer within the device itself, which performs a variety of highly advanced functions.

 Hearing aids are powerful devices that can help improve your hearing and, as a result, improve your overall quality of life.
-And, with constantly evolving and advancing technology, the ways that hearing aids work to help you hear are improving, as well.
+With constantly evolving and advancing technology, the ways that hearing aids work to help you hear are improving, as well.
 If you’re still undecided about whether or not you need hearing aids, check out this article on how hearing aids can improve your quality of life.